LAVA-LAB/logRASM/ReadMe.md

 sudo docker run --rm --runtime=nvidia --gpus all ubuntu nvidia-smi
 ```

-To use the docker container with GPU acceleration, open a terminal and navigate to the folder that you want to use to synchronize results.
+To use the Docker container with GPU acceleration, open a terminal and navigate to the folder that you want to use to synchronize results.
-Then, run the following command:
+Then, run the following command to start the Docker container:

 ```
 docker run --gpus all --runtime=nvidia --mount type=bind,source="$(pwd)",target=/home/lograsm/output -it thombadings/lograsm:v1